Torram/magic-docs/docs/Client-Development/Screens/Dashboard.screen.md

-Component that creates a container page for system settings.
+Component that creates the navbar of the system.

 ```tsx
 import { useUser } from '../hooks/Auth/useUser';